Young (Tulisa song): Promotion and controversy

 The music video for the song was released on 23 March 2012.
-It depicts Tulisa spending her time with friends and performing various acts such as, dancing, misbehaving in a luxury hotel and defacing a piece of art at an exhibition.
+It depicts Tulisa spending her time with friends and performing various acts such as dancing, misbehaving in a luxury hotel, stealing a goat and then eating it under a bridge, and defacing a piece of art at an exhibition.
 Ben Peters filmed it in Miami in February, with British rapper Chip making a cameo appearance.
 Prior to the video's release, Tulisa was involved in a scandal regarding a sex tape leaked by an ex-boyfriend.
 As the video premiered shortly after the leak, she was accused of using the leak to promote the single.
 A spokesperson for Tulisa denied the claims that the leak was a publicity stunt with promotional purposes, while Tulisa denied leaking the tape herself.
 Both PurePeople and News.com.au reviewed the video negatively in light of the scandal.

 Tulisa sang "Young" during the first semi-final of the sixth season of Britain's Got Talent in May 2012, which garnered attention for the "bizarre" outfit she wore.
 In the same month, she performed the song at BBC Radio 1.
 In July, during her performance of the track at the rap music festival Wireless she raised her middle finger, which was an act towards her ex-boyfriend who posted the tape online.
 English singer James Arthur gave a performance of the song during the ninth season of The X Factor.